Bahamian Goat Pepper – A Quirky and Fruity Chili

 Unripe Bahamian goat pepper on plant.

-The plants are fairly vigorous, and tend to produce dense collections of peppers.
-Here in New England, we did struggle with some fungal issues on the peppers.
+These plants are fairly vigorous, and tend to produce dense collections of peppers.
+Here in New England, we struggled with some fungal disease issues on the peppers.
 This may have been due to the plant’s tendency to grow tight bunches of leaves, leading to poor airflow.

 Read Next:

-I hope this article has inspired you to try the amazing Bahamian goat pepper yourself.
-It is a beautifully quirky and delicious pepper that is the perfect substitute for habaneros in your garden.
+I hope this article has inspired you to try the amazing Bahamian goat pepper for yourself.
+It is a beautifully, quirky, and delicious pepper that is the perfect alternative to habaneros in your garden.

 Calvin Thumbnail